Public hearing planned on converting U.S. 412 to interstate highway

-A June 6 public meeting regarding the conversion of much of U.S. 412 to an interstate highway “is the first step in a long, long process,” an ODOT spokesman said, but it’s a critical step in bringing the project to fruition.
+A June 6 public meeting in Tulsa regarding the conversion of U.S. 412 to an interstate highway “is the first step in a long, long process,” an ODOT spokesman said, but it’s a critical step in bringing the project to fruition.

 “This is just a preliminary study in order to view and gauge where we are today and what needs to be done,” said T.J.
 Gerlach, a spokesman for the Oklahoma Department of Transportation.